-I set a bunch of Elliott traps around the hotel and next morning caught four shrews: three were the almost black Hill Shrews (Suncus montanus).
+I set a bunch of Elliott traps around the hotel and next morning caught four shrews: three were of the almost black Nilgri Highland Shrews (Suncus niger now split from S. montanus).

 We spent the rest of the day hiking around nearby Pampadum Shola National Park.
 I was here mainly to try for the beautiful Nilgiri Marten which I thought would be very hard to see so I didn’t hold out much hope.
 They are spotted occasionally on the road (even close to the town of Munnar), or in the forest, but they are a rare sighting indeed.
 Three hours on a forest track from the gate – and back along the road – to and from the national park’s log camp in the morning, and another three hours down the road to Watavada in the afternoon did not produce a marten, though the guide we were with pointed to several scats that he said were from this species.
 The leeches were as bad a they come.

 We did see a few Nilgiri Langurs (and heard many more) as well as at least 10 Indian Giant Squirrels (and heard many more).
 I’ve never seen a more beautiful squirrel.
 In fact this might be the most attractively marked mammal going.
 We also saw a couple of troops of Bonnet Macaques.